 Most epoxy tables are made with expensive resin and colored dye that can seem overwhelming.
 That has a glossy, clear look, but is more difficult to use and is the aforementioned expensive.

-In our opinions, Gorilla Glue makes the best epoxy for a river table.
+In our opinions, Gorilla Glue makes the best epoxy for a small, simple river table.

 Tubes of Gorilla Glue’s Two-Part Epoxy are just a few bucks and we found that adding a few drops of acrylic craft paint to the mixture gives you a beautiful matte finish epoxy look.